qubitdigital/qubit-sdk-ios/README.md

 > **IMPORTANT**
 >
-> If you choose to include additional data to sent events, you must update the privacy manifest accordingly.
+> If you choose to include additional data in sent events, you must update the privacy manifest accordingly.

 Examine the file for more details: https://github.com/qubitdigital/qubit-sdk-ios/blob/master/QBTracker/QubitSDK/PrivacyInfo.xcprivacy